 4. Watching Hula Dance in Hawaii

 That morning we went to see Kamokila Hawaiian Village.
 After spending a few hours exploring the surroundings and canoeing, it was time to head to our next destination.
 But first lunch.
-And while we were eating our lunch in shaded area, one local woman started to dance hula.
+And while we were eating our lunch in a shaded area, one local woman started to dance hula.

 She was giving a performance to a group of elderly tourists sitting in the same area.
 We were just lucky to be in the right place at the right time.
 Obviously, I had to take a few pictures and tell our stories from that village to anybody who wanted to hear them.

-READ MORE: People of Kauai
+READ MORE: People that Made Our Kauai Trip So Memorable

 5. Witnessing Epic Sunrise in Alaska